Dec 14, 2010

 JAD: Yeah.

 JAD: All right, but you're making it all personal.
-My point is, if you zoom out, this is a strategy that just seems to be woven into the fabric of the cosmos.
-It works for computers, it works for people, it probably works for amoeba, okay, it just works.
+My point is if you zoom out, this is a strategy that just seems to be woven into the fabric of the cosmos.
+It works for computers, it works for people, it probably works for amoeba, okay?
+It just works.

 ROBERT: And you think that exists on some higher plane?